-Early symptoms of diabetes, especially type 2 diabetes, can be subtle or seemingly harmless — if you have symptoms at all.
+Early symptoms of diabetes, especially type 2 diabetes, can be subtle or seemingly harmless — that is, if you even have symptoms at all.
 Over time, however, you may develop diabetes complications, even if you haven't had diabetes symptoms.

-In the United States alone, nearly 7 million people have undiagnosed diabetes, according to the American Diabetes Association.
+In the United States alone, more than 8 million people have undiagnosed diabetes, according to the American Diabetes Association.
 But you don't need to become a statistic.
 Understanding possible diabetes symptoms can lead to early diagnosis and treatment — and a lifetime of better health.
 If you're experiencing any of the following diabetes signs and symptoms, see your doctor.

-Excessive thirst and increased urination are classic diabetes symptoms.
+Excessive thirst (also called polydipsia) and increased urination (also known as polyuria) are classic diabetes symptoms.

 When you have diabetes, excess sugar (glucose) builds up in your blood.
 Your kidneys are forced to work overtime to filter and absorb the excess sugar.
-If your kidneys can't keep up, the excess sugar is excreted into your urine along with fluids drawn from your tissues.
+If your kidneys can't keep up, the excess sugar is excreted into your urine, dragging along fluids from your tissues.
 This triggers more frequent urination, which may leave you dehydrated.
-As you drink more fluids to quench your thirst, you'll urinate even more
+As you drink more fluids to quench your thirst, you'll urinate even more.

 You may feel fatigued.
 Many factors can contribute to this.
 They include dehydration from increased urination and your body's inability to function properly, since it's less able to use sugar for energy needs.

 Weight fluctuations also fall under the umbrella of possible diabetes signs and symptoms.
 When you lose sugar through frequent urination, you also lose calories.
 At the same time, diabetes may keep the sugar from your food from reaching your cells — leading to constant hunger.
 The combined effect is potentially rapid weight loss, especially if you have type 1 diabetes.